MitulMistry/bootstrap-template-01/README.md

-# bootstrap-template-01
+# Bootstrap Template 01
-A template and directory structure for a Bootstrap site
+A template and directory structure for a Bootstrap site.